Supermassive black holes coalescence mediated by massive perturbers: implications for gravitational waves emission and nuclear cluster formation: Discussion

+where $c_i$ are parametrizing constants \citep{quinlan96}.
+However, as we shown in the following, the $K$ time variation calculated directly from the $N$-body models is hard to fit with such smooth function \citep[see also][]{wang14}.
+This is due to its dependence on the ratio between the $e$ and $1/a$ time derivatives, which assume relatively small values, as we show in the following, and their ratio can vary significantly even on a quite short time-scale.

+Moreover, it must be noted that Equation \ref{scat} is obtained under the assumption that the BHB sits in a homogeneous sea of intruders moving on unbound orbits, while in our models the system is highly anisotropic and the perturbing stars move on similar orbits, inherited from the GC orbital configuration.

+Our calculations suggest that, after the cluster disruption, the BHB hardening rate evolves toward a nearly constant value, while the eccentricity derivative is characterised by a nearly zero average value.
+Hence, in order to provide a qualitative picture of the BHB long-term evolution, we integrated Equations \ref{eqGua} tuning the $s$ value in such a way to reach agreement between the semi-analytic solution and the direct $N$-body simulation.

 Figure \ref{BHBm1} shows a comparison between two different models with $e_\bhb = 0.5$ and different $e_\gc$.
-We note that when the GC moves on a nearly radial orbit its impact on the SMBHB evolution is less effective, determining a slower decrease of $a_\bhb$ and increase of $e_\bhb$.
+We note that when the GC moves on a nearly radial orbit its impact on the BHB evolution is less effective, determining a slower decrease of $a_\bhb$ and increase of $e_\bhb$.

-The coalescence process changes significantly depending on the mutual inclination of the GC and the SMBHB orbits.
-Indeed, in the case of a prograde orbit, the shrinking is much slower due to the decrease of the SMBHB eccentricity.
-Figure \ref{BHBm2} shows how the SMBHB parameters evolve for a prograde and retrograde cases.
-Note that the merging time-scale in the retrograde case is 3 order of magnitude smaller than in the prograde configuration, thus confirming the importance of the orbital inclination of the infalling GC.
+The coalescence process changes significantly depending on the mutual inclination of the GC and the BHB orbits.
+Figure \ref{BHBm2} shows how the BHB parameters evolve for a prograde and retrograde cases.
+Initially, the BHB hardening is faster in the prograde case, as expected from the previous analysis.
+However, due to the different eccentricity in the two cases, on longer time-scales the GW emission becomes more efficient for the retrograde case, that eventually hardens faster and coalesce before the prograde one.
+Note that the merging time-scale in the retrograde case is an order of magnitude smaller than in the prograde configuration, thus confirming the importance of the orbital inclination of the infalling GC.

+Studying the long-term evolution of BHB through detailed scattering experiments, \cite{sesana11} showed that if the number of stars moving on a prograde orbit exceeds the 70\%, the BHB tends to circularize due to the tidal effects arising from such interactions.
+This is evident in our simulations, as shown in the bottom panel Figure \ref{BHBm2}.
+The GC debris collective motion represents a large population of stars moving on a prograde (or retrograde) orbit, depending on the GC initial inclination, thus inducing an efficient eccentricity decrease (or increase).

+Assuming $K=0$ is a rather strong assumption, since leads to neglect the eccentricity increase driven by retrograde stars.
+To highlight the role played by the choice of $K$, we used either $K=0$ and $K$ calculated through Equation \ref{scat} for model No. 3 ($M_\bhb = 10^7\Ms,~ e_\bhb = e_\gc = 0.5$), using the coefficient values provided by \cite{quinlan96} for an equal mass binary.

+When including a proper treatment for the eccentricity evolution, the time needed for the BHB coalescence reduces by a factor $\sim 4-5$, as shown in Figure \ref{Kanalysis}.